The Criminal Trial Process

 2) Things the witness will admit, that may harm their case, but are not that important.
 "You did not tell me to leave after I walked in your unlocked from door?"

 3) Things you can ask the witness that attack their reliability.
 This could include testing their memory about the weather, asking about distances, and lines of sight through which they observed the incident, ask if they personally knew the defenant (if identity is disputed), ask if they were on any intoxicating medication, alcohol, or drugs.
 Perhaps, ask about motives for testifying.
 Your success requires preparation and investigation so you know which questions will result in damaged witness reliability.

 4) If the witness has already given, during direct or cross, testimony that contradicts anything they witness said in the past use the question format in this link.
-Get the previous statements from crown disclosure, you interviews with the witness, emails and tests they wrote etc.
+Get the previous statements from crown disclosure, you interviews with the witness, emails they wrote etc.

 5) Instances the reflect badly on the character of the witness.
 "You were convicted of armed robbery less than two years ago?" or even "On the date of October 15th 2014 you walked into a Max Milk and pointed a firearm at the clerk", if you've done your homework and got dirt on the witness, read the collateral evidence rule.
 If the accused or other defence witnesses plan to testify this line of cross might be risky.

 6) This part only applies if the defence plans to call witnesses.
 You must know in advance what you and your witnesses are going to stay.
 Anything you plan to say that contradicts the crown witness' testimony must be told to themm, yes I know, the witness will proably deny it.
 The unfortunate rule is that you cannot ambush the witness with during your case.

 When writing your cross questions the above ordering can be good because you want to get the helpful things out of the witness before you attack their credibility and turn them hostile.
 Chronological order can also be effective.